Mosaic: Supervised Visit Program

 – Additional child add $5/hr

-– Requirements: Does not have to be a licenced therapist
+– Requirements: Do not have to be a licensed therapist

 – Additional child add $5/hr